MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/faq.md

 ## What should I do if I lose tracking during a presentation?

 Initially, you should try pointing the device down so it is parallel to the surface and then slowly tilting it up.
-If that does not restore tracking, select the hamburger menu (three bars) icon at the top-left of the screen and then select **Opportunities**.
-Select the opportunity that contains the product and then select the product containing the model you were viewing.
+If that does not restore tracking, tap the hamburger menu (three bars) icon at the top-left of the screen and then tap **Opportunities**.
+Tap the opportunity that contains the product and then tap the product containing the model you were viewing.
 You will then need to go through the placement process again with the initial model in the product.
-After placing the initial model, select **Models** on the right of the screen to open the model menu.
-From the model menu, find the desired model, and then select it to place it on the selected surface.
+After placing the initial model, tap **Models** on the right of the screen to open the model menu.
+From the model menu, find the desired model, and then tap it to place it on the selected surface.

 ## What surfaces and locations are best to track on?